If office tasks, like scheduling appointments and answering phones, are taking up too much time, it may be time to hire an intern.

 Also, many college students are looking for part-time gigs, and they want the experience on their resumes.
 If you're looking for help just during AEP, as an example, finding a college-aged intern may be your ideal solution.

-We've also gone on to hire past interns to work in the office full-time.
-It's a great way to test out the waters before making a more permanent commitment.
+We have also hired past interns as full time employees.
+It's a great way to test the waters before making a more permanent commitment.

-If you talk to your local college or university and nothing comes of it, move on to a job or internship site like Indeed, Internships.com, or ZipRecruiter.
-We've also posted our jobs on Facebook with great success.
+If you talk to your local college or university and nothing comes from it, move on to a job or internship site like Indeed, Internships.com, or ZipRecruiter.

 Your intern job description should include: